Ectobius

 Ectobius is a genus of non-cosmopolitan cockroaches once thought native to the Old World and described by James Francis Stephens in 1835, belonging to the family Ectobiidae, subfamily Ectobiinae.
-The discovery of 4 ectobius cockroaches in Colorado dating to 49 million years ago suggests the genus actually originated in North America.
+The oldest known member of the genus, Ectobius antiquus, was described from the Upper Cretaceous strata of the Nenjiang Formation (China).
+The discovery of 4 Ectobius cockroaches in Colorado dating to 49 million years ago suggests that members of the genus were present in North America in the past before their reintroduction by humans.
 This genus has been subject to a number of revisions.